maximeraafat/humbi_textured_meshes/README.md

 This repository provides a neural rendering method for constructing **textured deformed SMPL-X meshes** for subjects in the [HUMBI](https://github.com/zhixuany/HUMBI) dataset.

-NOTE THAT THIS REPOSITORY IS STILL IN CONSTRUCTION!
+NOTE THAT THIS REPOSITORY IS STILL IN CONSTRUCTION! (the demo notebook is not made available yet, and further details are still to be added to this README)

 ## Demo and pre-installations